Instructor: Lori Minor, M.P.A.

 This class requires a minimum of 10 hours of volunteer time at a local non-profit organization of your (the student's) choosing, as well as additional time completing the required forms and units (assignments - 11 total) found in the Service Learning Guidebook.

 First Year Experience students serve holiday dinner (2012)

 This course is offered as an online course or a hybrid course where students meet one day a week on campus and complete the remainder of assignments online.
 For help in logging into the online course on etudes, go to the LAHC webpage http://www.lahc.edu/harboronline.html.

 Additional requirements for the course include the following: basic computer skills (word processing, email, file mgmt), basic internet skills (use of browser, searches, uploading and

-- No credit will be given if the first 3 items listed above are not met.
+- No credit will be given if the all coursework requirements are not met.